Learners Class

 Each Thursday afternoon, we have IT lessons run by Mrs Gurney, providing us with valuable learning around technology.

 This term we will have PE sessions on Wednesday afternoon led by Hawkes Sports coaches.
 On Tuesday afternoons we will have dance sessions with Hannah Verity Dance.
-Please make sure your Learner always has a PE kit in school and that earrings are taken out at home in the morning before school on these days.
-We will also have swimming sessions on Tuesday mornings.
-Please make sure your Learner brings a swimming costume and towel with them and again make sure earrings are removed before school.
+Please make sure your Learner always has a PE kit in school and that earrings are taken out at home in the morning before school.

 Learners Class are passionate about reading and enjoy stories and books together daily.
 Each child has their own reading record diary, which goes between home and school alongside each child's reading book.
 These are used to record reading at home and are also brought in to school each day to record reading in class.
 Class reading books are changed regularly throughout the week.